themadarchitect/self-publishing-toolkit/readme.md

 # Self Publishing Toolkit

-This repository hosts the self publishing toolkit.
-It is  and When finished, this
+This repository hosts a self publishing toolkit.

+Still in progress...

 ## Roadmap